 4. Gain an understanding of the signs, symptoms and complications of common infections affecting the upper and lower respiratory tract, be aware of the pathogens involved, apply the relevant diagnostic tests and be aware of first and second line infective therapy as well as non-pharmacological approaches to the management of these infections.

 5. Understand the role of immunisation programs in public health and to be able to counsel clients about the advantages and potential risks of immunisation.
+Be able to describe the role of humoral immune responses in vaccination.

 6. Describe the quality use of medicines' issues surrounding these therapeutic agents in the treatment of these conditions and continue to develop clinical skills and communication skills in the therapeutic management of these conditions.